Gorilla LogoHome

 This task is used as a measure of reasoning and the ability to 'think outside the box'.
 Participants are asked to connect 9 dots with four straight lines or fewer, without lifting the pen and without crossing the same dot more than once.

-Relational Reasoning - TB1
+Relational Reasoning

-Relational Reasoning - TB2
+Relational Reasoning - Mobile Version

 This classic task assesses your ability to complete patterns across shape and colour.
 The participant has to choose an object to complete a puzzle display.
-Choose between a short demonstration version and a longer 80 trial version with varying difficulty levels.

 Remote Associates Test - TB1